WebOrigami/docs/src/content/framework/tutorial.md

     This is a longer file whose content spans multiple lines.
 All lines indented like this will be treated as part of the file.

-another: This is a file at the top-level.
+another: This is a file at the top level.
 ```

 Each key — the name of the virtual folder or file — is followed by a colon.
 Everything after the colon becomes the content.
 For virtual folders, indent virtual files beneath it.
 For virtual files, enter text after the colon.
 You can use a `|` character to indicate the beginning of multi-line text.